Simple-to-Follow, Thrifty Kitchen Secrets

-During my eventful life, among other things I've been a housewife, stay-at-home mother, restaurateur, mature student, and juggled home and work life as a professional adviser until, more recently, I have become a retired pensioner with time to think and put my thoughts into articles which I hope will help other people.
+During my eventful life, among other things, I've been a housewife, stay-at-home mother, restaurateur, and mature student.
+I juggled home and work life as a professional adviser until, more recently, I became a retired pensioner and full-time carer, with time to think and put my thoughts into articles that I hope will help other people.

-If you have food which was pickled in vinegar, don’t waste the vinegar once the pickles are eaten—you can re-use it.
+If you have food that was pickled in vinegar, don’t waste the vinegar once the pickles are eaten—you can reuse it.

-- Vinegar can be used successfully to dissolve hardened calcium deposits in your kettle.
-Just soak your kettle overnight in your left-over vinegar, and then wash it out gently with a washing up brush in the morning to remove all those irritating floating bits of calcium.
+- Dissolve hardened calcium deposits.
+Vinegar can be used successfully to dissolve hardened calcium deposits in your kettle.
+Just soak your kettle overnight in your left-over vinegar, and then wash it out gently with a washing-up brush in the morning to remove all those irritating floating bits of calcium.
 The kettle will come out clean as a whistle (even if it isn’t a whistling kettle!).
 If you then boil some water in the kettle, this will get rid of any lingering smell straight away.

-- You can also use vinegar round your taps and basin to dissolve limescale.
+- Dissolve limescale.
+You can also use vinegar around your taps and basin to dissolve limescale.

-You can re-use the vinegar from shop-bought pickles to pickle your own onions, beetroot, or other produce.
+- Pickle with it.
+You can reuse the vinegar from shop-bought pickles to pickle your own onions, beetroot, or other produce.

-I sometimes use the left-over pickle vinegar to make a salad dressing as follows:
+- Make a salad dressing.
+I sometimes use left-over pickle vinegar to make a salad dressing (recipe below).